Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Urgent care physician Allan Capin, MD, says you should actually avoid using ice on burns whenever possible because it could increase your risk for further damage and infection, especially if you have a burn that’s caused deep tissue, muscle or bone damage.
+Urgent care physician Allan Capin, MD, says you should actually avoid using ice on burns whenever possible.
+It could increase your risk for further damage and infection, especially if you have a burn that’s caused deep tissue, muscle or bone damage.

 “Even ice-cold water can damage tissues and increase your risk of infection,” warns Dr. Capin.
 Instead, he recommends alternative solutions and seeking immediate medical attention for more serious burns.